jasongrimes/fretboardfoundation/_chapters/020-chords/030-treble-string-triads.md

 because there’s at least one chord shape with a root note on each treble string (which is where melodies are typically played).
 And they provide a simple starting place for the study and practice of harmony.

-In addition to the triads on the top-three strings, a few alternate choices on the upper-middle strings (2-4) are included, because in some cases they are more convenient to play.
+The list below includes the triads on the top-three strings.

-Chord shapes for major, minor, and diminished triads are presented.
+It also includes a few alternate choices on the upper-middle strings, because in some cases they are more convenient to play.
-These are the basis for our study of harmony because they're the three types of chords found when harmonizing the major scale.
+The list includes chord shapes for major, minor, and diminished triads, which are the basis for our study of harmony because they're the three types of chords found when harmonizing the major scale.

 ### Major triads